How to Optimize VoIP Costs

 Track System Health

-Use monitoring tools: Set up software to watch your VoIP performance around the clock.
+Use monitoring tools: Set up software to watch VoIP performance continuously.
 These tools track call quality, network speed, and data usage.

-ManageEngine OpManager, for example, offers a Cisco IPSLA monitoring toolkit.
-It keeps an eye on key VoIP metrics and flags any issues.
+ManageEngine OpManager, for example, offers a Cisco IPSLA monitoring toolkit that watches key VoIP metrics and flags issues.

 Check key metrics: Focus on:

-If these numbers start to slip, it could mean trouble ahead.
+If these numbers start to slip, it usually means trouble ahead.

-Set up alerts: Don't wait for complaints.
-Configure your tools to notify you when metrics cross certain thresholds.
-This way, you can fix issues before they impact your business.
+Set up alerts: Don’t wait for complaints.
+Configure your tools to notify you when metrics cross thresholds, so you fix problems before your staff report them.

-Test call quality: Make sample calls from different spots and times.
-This helps you catch problems early.
+Test call quality: Make sample calls from different locations and at different times of day.
+Congestion problems only show up under load.

 Check Provider Service